andreology/parellel_concurrent/README.md

-# Demonstration on the thread lifecycle
+# Demonstration on the thread and processes
 ## The basics of concurrent and parallel programming in C++
 providing the foundational knowledge you need to write more efficient, performant code.

 ### Threading and mutual exclusion
 ### Locking in recursive and shared mutexes
 ### Acquiring a lock on a mutex with a try lock
 ### Resolving deadlock and livelock conditions